TonicAI/tvallogging/README.md

        question = question_with_answer.question

-       llm_answer: str # answer obtained from the RAG system
+       llm_answer: str # answer obtained from the RAG application
-       retrieved_context_list: List[str] # list of context retrieved by the RAG system
+       retrieved_context_list: List[str] # list of context retrieved by the RAG application

        # log the llm_answer and retrieved_context_list to Tonic Validate
        # in this step, the RAG metrics are calculated locally
        run.log(question_with_answer, llm_answer, retrieved_context_list)
    ```
-5. Review how your RAG system is performing in the Tonic Validate UI.
+5. Review how your RAG application is performing in the Tonic Validate UI.
    <p align="center">
      <img src="./README_images/project_page_overall_score_chart.png" width="600"/>
    </p>